justinolcott/Ski-Challenge-Website/README.md

 1. Make changes to the code
 1. Commit the changes (`git commit`)
 1. Push the changes to GitHub (`git push`)
+- Git supports the ability to branch your code.
+This allows you to work on variations of the code while still allowing progress on the main branch.
+For example, if you wanted to work on a new feature named A without interrupting work on the master branch, you would use the git branch A command and start working on the A branch with the git checkout A command.
+Now commits can be down to both the master and the A branch.
+When you want to combine the work done on both branches you us checkout the master branch and execute git merge A. If you decide you want to abandon the new feature then you just don't ever merge it back into the master branch.

 I still need to learn more about [markdown files](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).